-Seamount ecosystems are sensitive to anthropogenic disturbance because the fishes and invertebrates they are comprised of are mostly slow growing, long-lived, late to mature, and experience low natural mortality.
-Fisheries (using bottom trawl and mid-water trawl) on the Corner Seamounts for splendid alfonsino (Beryx splendens) took place on a regular basis from 1976 to 1996 with total fish removals between 1976 and 1995 exceeding 19 000 t (alfonsino being the most abundant species in the catch) (Vinnichenko, 1997).
-This fishing effort was followed by a 9-year hiatus and started again in 2004.
-Catches for this fishery ranged from about 50 to 1 200 t and effort ranged from 4 days to 50 days (NAFO, 2013).
-It is unclear to what extent these fish move over the seamount chain and removals in the NAFO convention area may impact the populations in the WECAFC convention area.
-In recent years this fishery has generally been small (catches of 302 t in 2012).
+Seamount ecosystems are sensitive to anthropogenic disturbance because the fishes and invertebrates they are comprised of are mostly slow-growing, long-lived, late to mature, and experience low natural mortality.
+Fisheries (using bottom trawl and mid-water trawl) on the Corner Seamounts for splendid alfonsino (Beryx splendens) took place on a regular basis from 1976 to 1996, with total fish removals between 1976 and 1995 exceeding 19 000 tonnes (alfonsino being the most abundant species in the catch) (Vinnichenko, 1997).
+This fishing effort was followed by a nine-year pause and started again in 2004.
+Catches for this fishery ranged from about 50 to 1 200 tonnes and effort ranged from 4 to 50 days (NAFO, 2013).
+It is unclear to what extent these fish move over the seamount chain, and removals in the NAFO convention area may affect the populations in the WECAFC convention area.
+In recent years, this fishery has generally been small (catches of 302 tonnes in 2012).
 Bycatch of vulnerable species, such as small-tooth sand tiger shark (listed as vulnerable under the IUCN Red List for Threatened Species) may be an issue.
 Bottom trawling between 1976 and 1995 on the Corner Seamounts caused extensive destruction of the benthic fauna on the summits of Kukenthal peak and Yukutat Seamount in the NAFO convention area (Waller et al., 2007).

 New England Seamounts (Nashville Seamount)

+The proposed candidate New England Seamount VME area in the WECAFC area is delineated in light blue in Figure A4.4.
+The NAFO New England Seamounts Closure (as per Article 16 of the 2014 NAFO Conservation and Enforcement Measures) is indicated in red, and the proposed CBD EBSA area (CBD, 2014) is indicated in grey.
+The NAFO/WECAFC boundary is indicated along the 35° latitude parallel, with the NAFO Statistical Divisions 6F and 6G to the north.

+Figure A4.4

+Proposed candidate New England Seamount VME area